kolide/launcher/cmd/package-builder/README.md

   -platform darwin         Platform to build.
 Valid values are darwin, linux and windows.
 ```

+#### Examples

-In this example we publish archives containing latest version of Launcher and Osqueryd.
-Launcher instances that have autoupdate enabled will pickup and install the changes.
+Publish archives containing latest version of Launcher and Osqueryd.
+Launcher instances that have autoupdate enabled will pickup and install these changes.

 ```
-make package-builder
-build/package-builder mirror -all
+build/package-builder mirror -all -debug
 ```

 #### Prerequisites

-To use this command, you must be authorized using `gcloud` and be configured to use the `kolide-website` project.
+To use this command, you must be authorized using `gcloud` and be configured to use the `kolide-website` GCP project.

 ```
 gcloud auth application-default login